dasmiq/passim/README.md

 Passim relies on [Apache Spark](http://spark.apache.org) to manage parallel computations, either on a single machine or a cluster.
 Spark, in turn, requires Java to run with the `java` command.
 In its default configuration, it also expects Python 3 to be runnable with the `python` command.
 There are ways to configure your system differently using various environment variables, but having these defaults will make your life easier.

 The easiest way to install the latest version of passim is with the `pip` command.
-Since it requires Python 3, on some systems you may use `pip3`.
+Since it requires Python 3, on some systems you may need to use `pip3`.
 If you've checked out the source code, you can run
 ```
 pip install .
 ```